Getting Your Air Conditioner Ready For Summer

 Behind the walls, drywall and flooring are a series of rigid metallic tubes and trunks known as the ductwork.
 The ductwork is the distribution system in your home for the warm and cold air to travel.
 At times there are leaks in the ductwork which cause the air from your AC to escape into the walls.
 When that happens, the unit will need to work harder to cool your home resulting in higher energy costs.
 A good indicator of leaking ductwork is if your basement will be very cold and your second floor will be very warm in the summertime.
 This is a common problem in most homes and there is a non-invasive solution known as duct sealing which will correct these issues.

 The blower in your furnace is the motor that moves the air throughout the home.
-In the summertime, it will pull all the hot, humid air back to the indoor part of the air conditioner that sits above the furnace behind the ductwork.
+In the summertime, it will pull all the hot, humid air back to the indoor part of the air conditioner Service in Mississauga that sits above the furnace behind the ductwork.
 This unit is connected to the outdoor unit by two copper lines.
 When the air conditioner is running, the refrigerant inside these copper lines will absorb the hot air inside and transfers it outside to the outdoor unit where it is released.
 The transfer of warm air outside leaves the air inside cold which the furnace motor then blows through the ductwork to all the rooms in your home.
 A by-product of this process is humidity removal which is the second function of an air conditioner after it removes the heat.

 How to prepare your air conditioner